paraizofelipe/gorecipes/README.md

 # gorecipes

-This project aims to develop a Rest API to control phone call records and generate bills.
+This project aims to develop an API Rest to return recipes of ingredients informed through parameters in URL.

 # Getting Started